cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

 ## Lets add a button to trigger the spheres falling from the sky
 1. Copy and paste the below script on `line 43` below the `ground.physicsImpostor` variable.
-2. This block of code is doing multiple things:
+2. This block of code is doing multiple things:<br/>
     a.
-Creating a button and the button attributes.
+Creating a button and the button attributes. <br/>
     b.
-Creating a full screen canvas texture to add our button to.
+Creating a full screen canvas texture to add our button to. <br/>
     c.
 Then we moved the `addSpheres` method inside of the button event that fires on click.
-This will add the spheres and remove the          button visibility to make the game start.
+This will add the spheres and remove the          button visibility to make the game start.<br/>

 ```javascript
 // GUI